-he curriculum of the Oyster River High School Music Department is built on the philosophy of providing a comprehensive program for the involvement of persons of all ages in learning music.
+The curriculum of the Oyster River High School Music Department is built on the philosophy of providing a comprehensive program for the involvement of persons of all ages in learning music.
 It is designed to advance the teaching of music of all periods, styles, forms, and cultures.
 The curriculum offered provides the opportunity for every student at ORHS, no matter what his/her musical background, to select an offering at his/her particular level of musical knowledge.
+Incoming 9th graders who want to continue with music in their ninth-grade year may postpone the EPW requirement until tenth grade.